Skip links

 Keep Contamination at Bay

-The good news is: increasing food safety and keeping contamination at bay (at least due to inadequate personal hygiene) is as simple as properly training your employees in adequate hygiene practices.
+The good news is: increasing food safety and keeping contamination at bay (at least due to inadequate personal hygiene) is as simple as properly training your employees to follow correct hygiene practices.
 The following tips will help increase your food safety efforts:

 Wash Hands